GraphiteMC/Graphite/README.md

 2. Run `./gradlew applyPatches` and when that completes run `./gradlew createReobfBundlerJar` in your terminal.
 3. Move the compiled jar found in `build/libs` to your server folder and run it.

-If you find the process is too slow, try using [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) or Linux.
+If you find the process is too slow whilst compiling or applying patches, try using [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) or Linux.
 ___